yliu-hashed/Gibberish-Compiler/README.md

 It could be used as a teaching tool for teachers, or a gadget for someone like me to learn about computer architecture in a intuitive way.

+It have a 256 bit RAM.
+The program and data is all stored in the RAM.
+IO devices could be connected to the IO port.

+Instructions is __[here](/Documents/get_started.md)__ if you want to get started.

 ## Gibberish Compiler
 This compiler is made to compile basic programs for the Minecraft Computer.

 ![Example Image of a Multiplication Code](/Documents/images/image_000.png)

+This program made by using [Processing](https://processing.org) which is a program made for learning Java (highly reconmemded if you want to start coding).
+This app can be a effective application to learn basic processing using my custom programming launguage I made called __Gibberish__.
-This program made by using [Processing](https://processing.org) which is a program made for learning Java (highly reconmemded if you want to start coding), this program can also be a example of a effective application made by Processing, which could used as a teaching and learning tool.
+This program can also be a example of a effective application made by __Processing__, which could used as a teaching and learning tool.

 Note: Java may need to be installed for this program to run.

+Instructions is __[here](/Documents/get_started.md)__ if you want to get started.